-The Academic/Religious Absence Request Form is for school-sanctioned ACADEMIC events and/or religious events.
+The Academic/Religious Absence Requests are for school-sanctioned ACADEMIC events and/or religious events.
 These absences do not need to be made up.
 The form must be signed by parent, student and academic teacher or religious leader to be considered complete (common knowledge religious holidays such as Yom Kippur and Easter do not require religious leader confirmation).
 The completed form must be submitted to the classroom teacher AT LEAST 2 WEEKS IN ADVANCE, and submission DOES NOT guarantee approval of the request.
+Aa

 **Injured dancers may miss for physical therapy with documentation.
 Documentation must be presented to the classroom teacher when the student returns for the next class.
 Absences due to injuries must be made up over time.

 NBE will follow the Shelby County Schools policies with regard to school closures due to weather.

 New Ballet Ensemble and School is very fortunate to welcome students into a beautiful facility.
 Dance requires grace and poise from the student at all times.
 New Ballet students are expected to behave in a well mannered fashion with dignity and respect for the studio, the study of dance, and all of the teachers.
 We encourage students and parents to give every instructor the same respect as they naturally tend to extend to Ms. Smythe.
 It is essential for students to display a professional attitude every time they enter the building.
 These rules should serve as guidelines for proper behavior, but must be supplemented by the decorum of parents and other guests.
 The resulting atmosphere will be that of a joyous and distinctive environment.